Comparing Life Insurance Policies: Term Life vs. Whole Life

-Each type of insurance policy has benefits and drawbacks
+Each type of insurance policy has its benefits and drawbacks

-Life insurance provides important financial benefits, but navigating the life insurance landscape can be tricky.
-You're sure to encounter different policies and phrases such as whole life, term life, cash value, and variable life, which can be confusing if you're not an insurance expert.
+Life insurance provides important financial benefits, but navigating the landscape of its terms and implications can be tricky.
+You're sure to encounter different and confusing policies and phrases, such as whole life, term life, cash value, and variable life.

 Term Life Insurance

-Term life is exactly what it sounds like.
-You purchase life insurance for a specific term or time period, which may be anywhere from five to 30 years.
-You pay premiums for the entire length of the term; once the term expires, so does the policy.
+Term life is exactly what it sounds like—you purchase life insurance for a specific term or time period, which can be anywhere from five to 30 years.
+You pay premiums for the entire length of the term.
+When the term expires, so does the policy.
 If you pass away before the term ends, the policy pays a death benefit to your beneficiaries.
-Death benefits can be as low as $5,000 or as high as $5 million, depending on your needs.

 Term life can be broken down into a few different categories:

-- Level Term—Your premium and death benefit remain the same for the entire length of the term, whether that is 10, 20, or even 30 years.
+- Level Term: Your premium and death benefit remain the same for the entire length of the term.

-- Annual Renewable Term—The death benefit remains unchanged throughout the term, but the contract renews annually, usually with an increase in premium each year.
-Initially, premiums may be less than in a level term policy, but over time it can become more expensive.
+- Annual Renewable Term: The death benefit remains unchanged throughout the term, but the contract renews annually, usually with an increase in premium each year.
+Premiums might be less than in a level term policy initially, but they can become more expensive over time.

-- Decreasing Term—Here, the death benefit decreases each year while the premium remains the same.
+- Decreasing Term: The death benefit decreases each year while the premium remains the same.
 The policy ends when the death benefit reaches zero.

-Universal life insurance is a type of permanent insurance that covers you for your entire lifetime, with a cash-value component.
-Here, instead of just selecting a specific term and putting 100 percent of your premium toward the policy, part of your premium will actually go into a cash account in the policy.
-This cash account earns interest and accumulates tax-deferred.
+Universal life insurance is a type of permanent insurance that covers you for your entire lifetime with a cash-value component.
+Instead of just selecting a specific term and putting 100 percent of your premium toward the policy in this case, part of your premium will actually go into a cash account within the policy.
+This cash account earns interest and accumulates value tax-deferred.

 Universal life insurance offers more flexibility than term life.
-Because it has a cash component, you could actually temporarily stop making premium payments as long as the cash value can cover the cost of insurance.
-In addition, you may also be able to increase or decrease the death benefit over time.
-Also, you can usually take tax-free loans against the cash value in the policy.
+Because it has a cash component, you can temporarily stop making premium payments in a cash emergency as long as the cash value can cover the cost of the insurance.
+You might also be able to increase or decrease the death benefit over time, and you can usually take tax-free loans against the cash value in the policy.

-Because it's permanent coverage, universal life tends to be more expensive than term life.
-While some of that added cost will be going into the account in the form of building cash value, the rates you earn on that money may not be as high as what you'd get from investing in stocks or mutual funds.
-That's why many financial professionals recommend buying term and investing the difference.
-This allows you to still purchase a death benefit while having the flexibility to invest the difference anywhere you choose.
+But universal life tends to be more expensive than term life.
+While some of that added cost goes into the account, building cash value, the rates you'll earn on that money might not be as high as what you'd get from investing in stocks or mutual funds.

 Variable Universal Life Insurance

-Variable life insurance is very similar to universal life with one major difference.
-With this type of policy you aren’t earning a specific rate of interest in a cash-value fund, but instead, you can invest this portion in a variety of different investments like mutual funds.
-So, you get more control and potentially higher returns from your cash value.
+Variable life insurance is very similar to universal life, but with one major difference.
+You aren’t earning a specific rate of interest in a cash-value fund, but you can invest this portion in a variety of different investments like mutual funds.
+You'll have more control and get potentially higher returns from your cash value.

 You’re still guaranteed the minimum death benefit as long as you keep up with the minimum premium.
-You also have the flexibility to invest the cash-value portion in a variety of investment vehicles.
-If you make wise investment decisions, you can take advantage of significant tax-deferred earnings on those investments.
+You also have flexibility to invest the cash-value portion in a variety of investment vehicles.
+You can take advantage of significant tax-deferred earnings on those investments if you make wise investment decisions.

-By investing part of your policy in possibly risky investments, you could put your policy in jeopardy if the market turns south.
+But you could put your policy in jeopardy if the market turns south and you've put the money into possibly risky investments.
 A significant drop in account value could force you to pay additional premiums just to keep your policy in force.
-In addition, the expenses associated with the investments in variable universal life may be significantly higher than you might pay elsewhere.
+In addition, the expenses associated with the investments can be significantly higher with a variable universal life than you would pay elsewhere.

-A number of life insurance options are available, and what's right for you may not reflect what's right for someone else.
-Taking time to learn what each type of policy offers can ensure that you choose a policy that’s best suited to your long-term needs and financial situation.
+What's right for you might not reflect what's right for someone else.
+Taking the time to learn what each type of policy offers can ensure that you choose a policy that’s best suited to your long-term needs and your financial situation.